bennyistanto/heatwave-index/README.md

 * `addc` - Add a constant. https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-3360002.7.3
 * `setattribute` - Set attribute. https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-2380002.6.1
 * `ydrunmean` - Multi year daily running mean. https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-5860002.8.37
+* `rm` - The read_method can be set to `c` for `circular` which takes into account the last time steps at the begin of the time period and vise versa.
+Otherwise, the first and last time steps are not used as often as the other time steps in the calculations.
 * `eca_hwdi` - Heat wave duration index. https://code.mpimet.mpg.de/projects/cdo/embedded/cdo_eca.pdf